We all go through phases where things all get a bit too much, or we’re stressed, or over tired, or just not feeling ourselves.

 Exercise gives you endorphins.
 Endorphins make you happy.
 Elle Woods knows her shit, and exercising really does make you feel more motivated, productive, and capable of tackling things.

-Even just going for a walk helps to blow away the cobwebs.
-Get out and get moving!
+Even just going for a walk helps to blow away the cobwebs, so get out and get moving!

 If you’re a bath person, now’s a good time to have one.
 Maybe combine the bath with the funny thing, to avoid it turning into a watery wallow sesh cos you’re alone with your own thoughts.